JoOoYW/TikTok-Task/README.md

 # TikTok-Task
 Authors: Joy Wang & Marco Firmender
-<br>Project: Comment Analysis on Vegan/Vegetarian TikTok Content
+Project: Comment Analysis on Vegan/Vegetarian TikTok Content

 This project explores how people respond to vegan and vegetarian content on social media.
 We collected comments from a TikTok video posted by a vegan creator and analyzed patterns in support and opposition toward plant-based diets.
 Our goal was to understand how viewers express their reactions and how these reactions show up in visibility metrics such as likes and replies.